 We recommend use of the terms “less/more” and “lesser/greater” to quantify the direction of the personal agency construct, and discourage use of terms such as “positive/negative” or “better/worse” that do not carry the same precision.

 People will report greater personal agency when they perceive fewer barriers and more facilitators to seeking help (Hammer et al., 2023).
-There is empirical support for this association between beliefs about barriers and facilitators and personal agency within (Hammer et al., EMHHI) and beyond (Fishbein & Ajzen, 2010 Ch4; Montaño & Kasprzyk, 2015) the mental health help-seeking context.
-Literature (Fishbein & Ajzen, 2010) notes that this association is predicated on the assumption that the barriers/facilitators have sufficient perceived power to influence the help seeking process, and some may have more perceived power than others, depending on who is asked.
+There is empirical support for this association between logistical beliefs and personal agency within (Hammer et al., 2023) and beyond (Fishbein & Ajzen, 2010 Ch4; Montaño & Kasprzyk, 2015) the mental health help-seeking context.
+Literature (Fishbein & Ajzen, 2010) notes that this association is predicated on the assumption that the logistical factors have sufficient perceived power to influence the help seeking process, and some may have more perceived power than others, depending on who is asked.

 Help-seeking personal agency is important to study because meta-analytic evidence suggests that personal agency is often a significant predictor of help seeking intention (Adams et al., 2002).
 As of the time of this writing, Dr. Hammer is not aware of a meta-analysis that has examined the relationship between mental health help-seeking personal agency (or the prior reasoned action tradition term of “perceived behavioral control”) and related constructs.
 In summary, because people’s personal agency may (it depends on the population in question) influence their behavior via intention (Armitage & Conner, 2001), professionals may be able to increase help seeking behavior for a given population by implementing prevention and intervention programs that improve people’s help seeking personal agency.